Updated: December 13, 2022

 There are a number of other differences between mutual and mirror wills.

-Unlike other wills, a joint will is a single legal document for married couples that you both sign and does not usually go through the probate process until the surviving spouse dies.
+Unlike other wills, a joint will is a single legal document for married couples that you both sign.
 Joint wills are rarely used these days and may be prohibited in some states.

-The will contains an agreed upon distribution of your jointly owned property that will not go to your surviving spouse/partner (or joint signer) through other means.
+The will contains an agreed upon distribution of your jointly owned property that will not go to your surviving spouse (or joint signer) through other means.

 They may include instructions from each of you about how your separate property is to be distributed.

-Since the will can only be updated or revoked by mutual agreement while you are both alive, it protects your estate from impulsive decisions that may arise from disputes.
+The will can only be updated or revoked by mutual agreement while you are both alive.

 Once either of you die the will cannot be changed or revoked since your surviving spouse would be unable to without you around to give your approval.

-Once your surviving spouse dies, the estate goes automatically to your children even if your spouse remarried or created a new will.
+Once your surviving spouse dies, the estate goes automatically to your children even if they remarried or created a new will.
 Neither party will be able to disinherit your mutual children/beneficiaries.

 While the joint will appears to be an effective way to assure your children get their inheritance, the unchangeable and irrevocable nature of the will can have unintended consequences for both your surviving spouse and children that could continue however long it is between your death and theirs.